DestinyTheGame/anubis/README.md

 If you have issues installing the application either create an issue in our issue tracker or [join us on discord][discord].

+### Documentation

+[See the docs folder](/docs) and if you need help setting up the application or have questions that are not answered by the docs please reacht out on [discord].

 # Developers

 This repository holds the code for the application it self.
 We did write some